How do I use the Cline CLI to run an agentic task from the terminal (and can I use it in CI)?

 Comparison Snapshot:

-How should teams handle existing scripts or tooling that reference the Cline CLI?
+How should teams handle existing references to the Cline CLI in scripts or pipelines?

 Expanded Explanation: